-- 2. Missing the final: Missing the final can only be done under dire circumstances, pre-approved by me and PLNU.
+- 2. Missing an exam: Missing exams can only be done under dire circumstances, pre-approved by me and PLNU.
 Failure to show without an approved excuse will cause your exam grade to be a 0% or entire course grade to be "incomplete."
-For the latter, which would still require school approval, my only suggestion is to make it up the following semester (bearing in mind that material may vary and will need to study up on alternate material corresponding to that future semester). - 3.
+For the latter, my only suggestion is to make it up the following semester (bearing in mind that material may vary and will need to study up on alternate material corresponding to that future semester). - 3.
 Grade entries: We are all human, and mistakes do happen.
 We all do our best to avoid them.
 But it is the student's responsibility to make sure the ultimate grade entries are accurate.
-If there is a discrepancy, please address them to me ASAP.
-Grades are to be formally submitted on 5/14/23. - 4.
+If there is a discrepancy, please address them to me ASAP. - 4.
 Rounding: I will round 0.5 to the next number.
 For example, an 89.5% will be considered an A-.
 But an 89.4% will be considered a B+.